How to Cash in and Kill it on Taskrabbit

 We’ve been asked many times here at the Casual Capitalist the types of jobs people can do on tasking services to make money.
 There answer is almost anything.
-We really mean everything.
+And we really mean everything.

 Back in 2018, a woman hired an actress to impersonate her at a birthday party.
 I am not making this up, please fact check me.

-Tasking services, and freelancing more generally, are becoming more popular in North America.
-There are currently 54 million Americans who freelance, an increase of almost 1 million since 2014.
-According to a study by Intuit, by 2020, 43% of the American workforce will earn some form of freelance income.
+Tasking and freelancing are becoming more popular in North America.
+There are currently 57 million Americans who freelance, an increase of almost three million since 2018.

 They understand that you can enjoy the flexibility of being your own boss and make some serious cash doing it.
 This post singles out TaskRabbit as it the most popular of these platforms.
 But, there are many others worth checking out (see below).